revathi-star/Claude_project/README.md

  - They can search for patients
  - They can view appointments
  - They can find analytics of the software
     - The number of patients and doctors registered

+## How to run?
+1. Fork this repo
+2. pip install Flask
+3. Any other required dependencies need to be installed
+4. python app.py // python3 app.py (whichever works)